Ben-po/E-commerce-app-template/README.md

-# E-commerce-app-template
+# E-commerce app powered by Flutter Ooverview
-This is an E-commerace app
+This app operates on Flutter and Dart.
+This is an ecommerce app with the focus on recycling and donating.